csjcode/webpack-setups/README.md

 * note: Some developers use .js for React components instead of .jsx.
 It's usually considered best practice (such as by Facebook and Airbnb Style Guide) to use .jsx, but functionally it does not matter, as long as our Webpack babel loaders process both .js and .jsx.

-* Another difference: Wehn you impor a component, by default, .jsx needs to be called as part of the import = so `import App from './components/App.jsx';`
+* Another difference: When you import a component, by default, .jsx needs to be called as part of the import = so `import App from './components/App.jsx';`
 , but if you are using .js, it can be left off.

 * By convention we use PascalCase to name React Components.